ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] #arch when generating a list of installed packages from aur, only put packages that were specifically specified, ie. dont put deps of top level packages, ie. just but _cheat_ and not all the haskell deps
+  > List all explicitly installed packages: `pacman -Qe`
+- [x] #arch #i3 when i3 starts firefox loads on 2nd workspace labled `1` instead of `2:web`
+  - ...need to wait for al to finish loading or something of that nature 🤔
+- [x] ~~#nvim, code folds in this readme `%` do not work when relaunching nvim, have to change html tag for them to work 👎~~
+ > not sure what the fix was but since relaunching nvim and loading session, code folds seem to be working with markdown files 🤞
 - [x] [arch], set timeout for git credential cache so i don't have to keep inputting github username/password
 - [x] #alacritty #macos for the love g0d, can we please support the emoji context menu ..."we can have nice things™️"
     - ended up forking alacritty myself and pulling a PR that allow emoji context menu 🎉